xpack-dev-tools/openocd-xpack/README-DEVELOP.md

 ## Prerequisites

-For active development of QEMU, the supported environments are macOS and Ubuntu 18 LTS (native or on top of WSL).
+For active development of OpenOCD, the supported environments are macOS and Ubuntu 18 LTS (native or on top of WSL).

 To create these environments, these instructions use the scripts